Bnjon01/ML_SSL_Cert_Analysis/README.md

 - Subject's alternate names (Integer)
 - Subject's days of validity (Integer)

-A Sample of data using this format is provided in the "FullCertList.csv" file and includes an extra column contianing the classification of malicious or benign website.
+A Sample of data using this format is provided in the "FullCertList.csv" file and includes an extra column containing the classification of a malicious or benign website.

 ### Model
 This project contains three classifiers, Decision Tree, Random Forests, and Gradient Boosting.
-The project is written in Python 3 and use Pandas, Numpy, and SciKit for modules.
+The project is written in Python 3 and uses Pandas, Numpy, and SciKit for modules.

 ## Usage
 The program contains three classifications, comment/uncomment each block of code as they are marked with a commented header for each classifier to be tested.